Table of Contents

 If you have private student loans, check with your lender to determine when you need to start paying back your loans.

-The consequences of late or “delinquent” payments vary by lender, but you can expect to be charged late fees.
-If a payment is 30 days or more late, that information can be reported to one of the three credit bureaus, which will negatively affect your credit score.
+The consequences of late or “delinquent” payments vary by lender, but you can generally expect to be charged late fees each time you miss the due date.
+If a payment is late by 30 days or more, that information can be reported to the three credit bureaus — Experian®, Equifax®, and TransUnion® — which will negatively affect your credit score.

-And if you stop paying your student loans for 270 days (about 9 months), your federal loans go from being delinquent to in default.
+If you stop paying your student loans for 270 days (about nine months), your federal loans go from being delinquent to being in student loan default.
 When that happens, the balance is due in full, including accrued interest, collection agency fees, and any other fines, fees, and penalties.
 Student loans generally cannot be discharged during bankruptcy.

 The government can go to great lengths to get their money back, including: